 "We have identified what we needed to grow into healthy adults.
 Now let us talk about what children need to enjoy their childhood, to cope with the difficulties they experience and to grow into strong and responsible adults.
 Let us try to think of non-monetary things that children need."

-Activity 2 Identifying and Understanding Children's Needs and Children's Rights Discussion
+Identifying and Understanding Children's Needs and Children's Rights as to help the community."

-To help participants appreciate what children need for their development, and explain that children's needs are children's rights
+To help participants appreciate what children need for their development, and explain that children's needs are children's rights TIP: